September 10, 2024

 • Microphones: Your mic is the most essential piece of equipment.
 If you’re recording in person, a solid dynamic mic like the Shure SM7B is a popular pick—known for its impressive sound quality and ability to cut out background noise.
 Not ready to drop that kind of cash?
 The Audio-Technica ATR2100x-USB gives you solid quality without breaking the bank (and bonus, it works with both USB and XLR).

 • Recorders: If you’re not recording directly onto your computer, you’ll need a reliable portable recorder.
 The Zoom H5 or Tascam DR-40X are great choices that won’t let you down mid-interview.
-These are made for capturing high-quality audio in all sorts of environments—so you’re covered whether you’re in a studio or on the go.
+These microphones can record high-quality audio in different locations, so you’re well-equipped for both studio sessions and on-the-go recordings.

 • Headphones: Don’t skip out on good headphones—they’re vital for monitoring sound while you’re recording.
 The Sony MDR-7506 is a go-to for many because it’s comfortable and delivers clear sound.